cds-snc/notification-documentation/README.md

-# Documentation website for GC Notify | Documentation de GC Notification
+# GC Notify Technical Documentation | Documentation technique pour GC Notification

 This is the repository holding the documentation for GC Notify, https://notification.canada.ca.